 Even when GIVT isn’t the result of ad fraud, you shouldn’t pay for it since it’s not traffic that will convert.

 SIVT is an acronym for “Sophisticated Invalid Traffic.”
 SIVT techniques are far more challenging to detect than GIVT.
-This can include bots that closely mimic human traffic, hijacked devices, invalid proxy traffic, or cooking manipulation techniques, like pixel stuffing.
+This can include bots that closely mimic human traffic, hijacked devices, invalid proxy traffic, or use cookie manipulation techniques like pixel stuffing.

 So, which type of invalid traffic should you watch out for?
 The short answer is: “both.”